-I mentioned that I’d be in for breakfast for the next few weeks, if she wanted to talk, and that I could be a perfectly harmless sounding board.
+I mentioned that I’d be in for breakfast for the next couple weeks, if she wanted to talk, and that I could be a perfectly harmless sounding board.
 Maybe even of some assistance.
 Maybe not, but I was willing to try.
 I just liked helping people.
 Her frown went flat at that revelation, but in that, she almost smiled.
 That’s when I left a twenty on the table for her and went to the register to pay my tab.
 She picked up the money and was walking back with the dishes when the “host” caught up with her, and I overheard him telling her that half of the tip was his.
-OMG, what a jerk.
+Oh, my God.
+What a jerk!

 “Yes, sir, I can do that.”

 “Thank you.
 Will you be here tomorrow?”

 I double checked her name tag.
 Normal spelling of the name Cheryl.
 Shouldn’t be a problem.

 “Yeah, Cheryl, I will be.
 We can talk then.
 Are you OK ‘til then?”